Purpose

 Breast Cancer List has become a vital and evolving community,

 with a rich history.
-There are large annual social gatherings,
+There are annual gatherings, and

-Everyone who is on the List is always welcome at these
+year.
+Everyone who is part of the List is welcome at these

 What